 The eStudentCentre portal is an online facility which you will use to view and manage your enrolment, including enrolling or withdrawing from units, personal information, fees, invoices and payments, eCAF (Commonwealth Assistance), examination timetables, results and other student matters.

-If you are a currently enrolled student and have questions about your course requirements, would like enrolment advice, or want to discuss the different options available in your degree, you can contact the Faculty of Business' Academic Administration team.
-Faculty Officers are based in Hobart and Launceston, and are available either in person, by email at email@example.com or by phone on 1800 030 955.
+If you are a currently enrolled student and have questions about your course requirements, would like enrolment advice, or want to discuss the different options available in your degree, you can contact the Tasmanian School of Business and Economics Academic Administration team.
+Faculty Officers are based in Hobart and Launceston, and are available either in person, by email at firstname.lastname@example.org or by phone on 1800 030 955.